brianliebe/nyt-games-bot/README.md

 ## Commands
 - `?ranks`
   - Bot will respond with the current leaderboards
+- `?today`
+  - Bot will respond with the leaderboards based on only today's puzzle data
 - `?info <user>`
   - Bot will respond with a list of all the user's entries in the database (passing no user will default to the asking user)
 - `?add <user> <puzzle output>`